DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - DCE solutions are implemented as client-server, three-tier, multi-tier, and peer-to-peer
     - Distributed control systems (DCSs) are typically used in industrial process plants where the need to gather data and implement control over a large-­scale environment from a single location is essential.
     - A DCE typically includes an interface definition language (IDL).
 An IDL is a language used to define the interface between client and server processes or objects in a distributed system.
 Some examples of DCE IDL include
-         -  Remote procedure calls (RPC)
+         -  🍖Remote procedure calls (RPC)
-         -  The Common Object Request Broker Architecture (CORBA)
+         -  🍖The Common Object Request Broker Architecture (CORBA)
-         -  Distributed Component Object Model (DCOM)
+         -  🍖Distributed Component Object Model (DCOM)
-         -  Message-Oriented Middleware (MOM)
+         -  🍖Message-Oriented Middleware (MOM)
-         -  gRPC
+         -  🍖gRPC
-         -  Java RMI (Remote Method Invocation)
+         -  🍖Java RMI (Remote Method Invocation)
-         -  Web Services (SOAP and REST)
+         -  🍖Web Services (SOAP and REST)
-         -  WebSockets
+         -  🍖WebSockets
-         -  Apache thrift
+         -  🍖Apache thrift
     - Securing distributed systems:
         - in distributed systems, integrity is sometimes a concern because data and software are spread across various systems, often in different locations
         - Client/server model network is AKA a distributed system or distributed architecture